VoltLang/Volta/doc/volt.md

 That is to say, if there are two identifiers before the ';' the first is the index (the current count of iterations of this loop), and the second is the element (the value of this iteration).
 If there is only one, it just contains the element.
 These declare variables in the foreach block, but there is a large difference to regular variables: you cannot declare their type.

-If the aggregate is not an associative array, the index is always of type `size_t` and the element is the type of one element of the aggregate (e.g. if the aggregate is `int[]`, then the element is of type `int`).
+If the aggregate is not an associative array, the index is always of type `size_t` and the element is the type of one element of the aggregate (e.g. if the aggregate is `i32[]`, then the element is of type `i32`).

 If the aggregate *is* an associative array, then the index is the key, and the element is the value.